nandee95/Steam_Event_Notification_Blocker/README.md

 Simply run uninstall.bat
 <br><br>
 <b>Is it safe?
 Can i get VAC using this tool?</b><br>
 No, you can't.
 It's totally safe.
-The program not using any injection method or bothering steam files or processes.
+The program not using any injection method or bothering Steam files and processes.
 <br><br>
 <b>Attached Batch files:</b>
 <table>